SecuringTheStack/tutorials/.github/ISSUE_TEMPLATE.md

     1. View [sts.wiki/main](https://sts.wiki/main)
 2. Is this a tutorial specific question?
     1. Click on a tutorial topic within [sts.wiki/topics](https://sts.wiki/topics)
-        1. All topics are in green
+        -  All topics are in green
-        2. Ex.
-If you were in the `injection-fundamentals-1` tutorial, you'd use the `injection` label
+        -  E.g., If you were in the `injection-fundamentals-1` tutorial, you'd use the `injection` label
     2. You are now viewing the open questions.
 Verify that there isn't a similar question
     3. Similarly, click `closed` to view answered questions
-3. Cant find any help?
+3. Cant find anything?
 Input your question below
     1. Please find your tutorial topic in the `labels` section

+# Question Area
+Why is StS so amazing? ;)